MeToo movement: Allegations against figures in the music industry

+In late October 2017, Def Jam Recordings co-founder Russell Simmons became the epicenter of over three allegations of sexual misconduct, including an incident which he and filmmaker Brett Ratner held a woman against her will for sexual favors.
+Simmons and Ratner received backlash from the media soon after.
+The former stepped down from his business ventures, including RushCard, All Def Digital and Def Jam, while the latter and Warner Bros.
+Pictures dissolved their partnership.

-In January 2019, the Lifetime documentary Surviving R. Kelly aired, describing several women's accusations of sexual, emotional, mental, and physical abuse by singer R. Kelly.
+In January 2019, the Lifetime documentary Surviving R. Kelly aired, describing several women's accusations of sexual, emotional, mental and physical abuse by singer R. Kelly.
 The documentary questioned the "ecosystem" that "supports and enables" powerful individuals in the music industry.
 In February 2019, Kelly was arrested for ten alleged counts of sexual abuse against four women, three of whom were minors at the time of the incidents.
 His former wife Andrea Kelly has also accused him of domestic violence and filed a restraining order against him in 2005.
+Kelly (in separate trials, between 2022 and 2023) would later be sentenced to 31 years in federal prison.

-Singer Kesha has accused her former producer Dr. Luke of sexually, physically, and emotionally abusing her since the beginning of her music career.
+Singer Kesha has accused her former producer Dr. Luke of sexually, physically and emotionally abusing her since the beginning of her music career.
 Dr. Luke denied the allegations and a judge refused her request to be released from a contract with Sony Music due to the alleged abuse.
 Kesha described her response to this experience in the song "Praying", which she performed at the 2018 Grammys.
 The song was seen as offering encouragement to sexual assault survivors that the world can improve.

-A documentary was also instrumental in publicizing accusations against the late singer Michael Jackson.
-Child sexual abuse allegations against Jackson were renewed after the airing of the documentary Leaving Neverland in 2019.
-The documentary focuses on Wade Robson and James Safechuck and their interactions with Jackson, especially the sexual interactions they say they endured for years during their childhood.
-Both had previously testified in Jackson's defense — Safechuck as a child during the 1993 investigation, Robson both as a child in 1993 and as a young adult in 2005.
-In 2015, Robson's case against Jackson's estate was dismissed because it was filed too late.
-The documentary resulted in a backlash against Jackson and a reassessment of his legacy in some quarters, while other viewers dismissed it as one-sided, questioned its veracity and viewed it as unconvincing due to factual conflicts between the film and the 1993 and 2005 allegations against Jackson, and his acquittal at trial.

-In 2020, it was revealed that rape allegations were made against former Recording Academy President, Neil Portnow.
+On November 17, 2023, singer Cassie Ventura filed a lawsuit against rapper and record producer Sean "Diddy" Combs, accusing him of sexual assault, trafficking and emotional distress.
+It was settled two days later.
+Combs would later be the subject of other allegations of misconduct and verbal abuse.
+Combs would later be scrutinized in the news, and companies he had partnerships with (including Revolt, Hulu, Macy's and Howard University) would all sever ties with him.

+The MeToo movement has led to a re-examination of allegations and stories about rock and roll stars in the 1970s and 1980s when the abuse of underage groupies was tolerated and even normalized.
+These include the allegations made by Lori Mattix against David Bowie and Jimmy Page.